alokrathava/AlokRathava/BioData.md

 - **Google Project Management Certification**

 ## Future Ambition
-- Aspires to create one of the best defense industry complexes.
+- Aspires to create one of the best defense industrial complexes.